morganbengtsson/dungeon/report/report.rst

 Algorithm
 ---------

 To generate a dungeon the first entity has to be created manually.
-Then a loop iterates a defined number of times.
+Then a loop iterates through all the entities, a defined number of times.
 Each time the loop checks for doors in each entity that has an empty pointer to their next entity.
 If that is the case a new entity is created and linked to that pointer.

 Before the entity is linked to the door.
-The entitiy bounding box is checked for collision with all other bounding boxes in the level.
+The entity bounding box is checked for collision with all other bounding boxes in the level.
 If a collision is detected, the entity is discarded and the door hence leads nowhere.
 The door state is marked as closed in this case.

 What type of entity that is generated is decided by a method that takes the door position as input and uses the simplex_range_ method to get an index value.
 The index value is used on a container filled with all types of entities described in previous sections.
 When each entity is created it takes the door transform as input for further processing.

 Implementation
 --------------

 The implementation is done in C++ with a couple of helper libraries.
 One is Mos_, mainly used for defining models and meshes for rendering.
-Another important one is GLM_, which is used for all the math.
-Especially the simplex noise method that is essential for the algorithm_.
+Another important one is GLM_, which is used for all the maths.
+Especially the simplex noise method that is essential for the algorithm_ and the procedural nature of all the entities.
+All models are made with Blender_.

-The level is generated in its own thread at startup, to show how the dungeon generates and  not to stall the rendering.
+The level is generated in its own thread at start up, to show how the dungeon generates and not to stall the rendering.

 The code itself is available at https://github.com/morganbengtsson/dungeon and can be downloaded with the following git command: